Blog

 Chronic Disease

-It may be seen in conditions that cause inflammation like infections, cancer, and chronic kidney disease.
+It may be seen in conditions that cause inflammation, such as infections, cancer, and chronic kidney disease.
 The inflammation may prevent your body from using stored iron to make enough healthy red blood cells, leading to decreased hemoglobin levels.

 Diseases and tumors of the kidney can also cause the hemoglobin levels to fall.
 The kidney secretes erythropoietin (EPO), a protein that stimulates the bone marrow to produce more red cells.
 When your kidneys cannot make EPO, anemia develops.